 21-Point Outboard Motor Spring Maintenance Checklist

-When springtime rolls around, it’s time to prepare your outboard engine for another year of action.
+When springtime rolls around, it’s time to prepare your outboard engine for another year of boating action with some necessary de-winterization.

 Run through this 21-point spring maintenance checklist to make sure your outboard is ready for its return to the water after winter storage.